 Food On The Table

-In the new play, Food On The Table, Chuck gets wrongfully accused of theft at his job and begs his superior to keep his job on behalf of his family.
+In drama monologue Food On The Table, Chuck gets wrongfully accused of theft at his job and begs his superior not to fire him.

 CHUCK: The other times I left the work area was on account of my boy.
 There’s always something going on with him and my girlfriend, she, without me…I have to be there for my family when they need me…I’m sorry, but that’s the truth.
 If it means me losing my job than so be it, but what is a man supposed to do, Darla?
 How am I supposed to take care of my family?